cncf/tag-security/supply-chain-security/supply-chain-security-paper/secure-supply-chain-assessment.md

 -   Do you enforce review and approval of contributions prior to merging?

--   Are branch protection rules in place?
+-   Are branch protection rules in place and enforced?

+-   Are pull requests rubber stamped before code is pushed to protected branches?

 -   Do you enforce MFA and SSH keys for human-entities?
 Do you have a plan in place for rotating SSH keys at regular intervals or following a key leak?